ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 code (string)
 : REQUIRED.
 A unique short code that the user
-              can type into a static URL.
+              can type into a web page.
 This string MUST be case-insensitive, MUST consist of only easily typeable characters (such as letters or numbers).
 The time in which this code will be accepted SHOULD be short lived, such as several